Iron Deficiency In Cannabis Plants

 If the temperature gets below 68ºF (20ºC), the leaves will begin to show problems, especially if it prolongs over time.

-heater-for-plants-in-grow-tents-If you grow indoors, you can try a grow tent heater or a carbon dioxide (CO2) generator to increase the temperature.
+If you grow indoors, you can try a heater (check my guide on grow tent heaters) or a carbon dioxide (CO2) generator to increase the temperature.
 Another option is to use electric blankets, but be careful to use them with a timer to avoid the roots to get overheated.

-If you grow outdoors you should consider raising a greenhouse around them, or cover it with a tarp at night.
+If you grow outdoors you should consider raising a greenhouse around your plants, or cover them with a tarp at night.
 If you have pots, bring them into the house when the temperature drops.

 If you’d like to know more, check this guide from Alchimiaweb about how cold affects cannabis plants.